end-to-end-mlops-databricks-3/marvelous-databricks-course-malganis35/docs/cao_tri_do_marvelous_mlops_training/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Cao Tri DO Marvelous MLOps Training Documentation
+Welcome to the MLOps Cao Tri DO Training Documentation
 ============================================================================